RFM Analysis: Learn more about your customers and RFM Segmentation

 The Monetary score reflects the total value of a customer's purchases, with a higher score indicating higher spending.

-Using the same principle, we calculate the values for M (Monetary Value): first, we calculate how much have 33% and 66% of our customers spent and, based on the results, assign values from 1 to 3.
+Using the same principle, we calculate the values for M (Monetary Value): first, we calculate how much 33% and 66% of our customers spent and, based on the results, assign values from 1 to 3.

-Step 6: Calculate RFM Score
+Step 6: Calculate the RFM Score

-Once you have the R, F and M values, you need to calculate the RFM score for each customer.
+Once you have the R, F, and M values, you need to calculate the RFM score for each customer.
 We concatenate all three values for each customer.
 We can do that using the formula =E2*100+F2* 10+G2.

 That's it.
 We've made all the necessary calculations for RFM analysis in Google Sheets (or Excel).

-All you have to do now is to sort range by RFM Score and plan on how to engage with those groups or segments based on priorities.
+All you have to do now is sort the range by RFM Score and plan how to engage with those groups or segments based on priorities.
 Look for patterns and trends within each segment to understand their behavior and preferences.
 Tailor your marketing strategies and offerings to better serve each segment.

 Now you can analyze each segment to gain insights.